Manitoba Highway 24: Related route

 Provincial Road 474 (PR 474) is a 15.9 km north–south spur of PTH 24 in the Prairie View Municipality, connecting the hamlets of Arrow River and Isabella.
 It is entirely a two-lane gravel highway.

 PR 474 begins just east of Arrow River at an intersection with PTH 24 at the locality of Quadra, heading north to cross the Arrow River and traverse a switchback.
 It travels through rural farmland for several kilometres before entering Isabella, travelling along the hamlet's western side before the highway comes to an end at an intersection with PR 355.

-Prior to 1992, continued north a further 28.8 km via Road 148W, Road 90N, Road 150W, and what is now PR 472 to Solsgirth, where it ended at an intersection with the Yellowhead Highway (PTH 16).
+Prior to 1992, it continued north a further 28.8 km via Road 148W, Road 90N, Road 150W, and what is now PR 472 to Solsgirth, where it ended at an intersection with the Yellowhead Highway (PTH 16).